9 Surprising Facts About Roth IRAs

 Roth contributions are not deductible.
 The advantage to this is that you can withdraw your contributions at any time, for any reason, and no taxes or penalties apply.
-With this kind of liquidity a Roth can double as your emergency fund.
+With this kind of liquidity, a Roth IRA can double as your emergency fund.

 Many employer plans allow you to make after-tax contributions.
 At retirement, these after-tax contributions can be rolled directly into a Roth IRA.
 Any investment gain on the after-tax contributions can't go into the Roth, but the amounts you contributed can.

-As long as your adjusted gross income is below the Roth IRA contribution limit then you can contribute to a Roth IRA as well as to a SIMPLE IRA in order to maximize what you are saving for retirement.
+As long as your adjusted gross income is below the Roth IRA contribution limit, then you can contribute to a Roth IRA as well as to a SIMPLE IRA, maximizing what you are saving for retirement.
 The contributions to the SIMPLE will be deductible and the contributions to the Roth will not.

-This dual funding strategy gives you ability to reduce taxable income now and have some funds in the Roth accumulate for tax-free benefits in retirement.
+This dual-funding strategy gives you the ability to reduce taxable income now and have some funds in the Roth accumulate for tax-free benefits in retirement.
 This could be advantageous for someone who is self-employed and trying to save as much as possible for the future.

 If your expected tax rate in retirement is likely to be lower than your tax rate now, the deductible contributions may be better.
 If your tax rate in retirement is likely to be the same or higher in retirement (which is often the case for those who have large 401(k) or IRA accounts) than Roths may make a lot of sense for you.

-Even if your spouse has no earned income as long as you have earned income you can make an IRA contribution on their behalf.
+Even if your spouse has no earned income, as long as you have earned an income you can make an IRA contribution on their behalf.
 This is called a spousal IRA contribution.
 Many couples can double their tax-favored retirement account savings by taking advantage of this.

 For example, they don't factor in the impact of future required IRA withdrawals and how that impacts the taxation of your Social Security.
 A Roth can help reduce the impact of this.
 When you factor everything in, in many cases Roth conversions can be more advantageous than online calculators may lead you to believe.